pointnetwork/pointnetwork/README.md

 Visit our website at [https://pointnetwork.io/](https://pointnetwork.io/)

-### Attaching to a node using Point Network console
+### Attaching to a Point Network Node using Point Network console

 To attach to a node use the following (for example use the `--datadir` flag to specify `Test 2`):